namehillsoftware/projectBlue/README.md

 ### Promise Creation

 Handoff makes it easy to make any asynchronous process a promise.
 Take for example an asynchronous OKHTTP3 call.
-The `Promise` class can be extended to wrap the callback OKHTTP3 returns:
+The `Promise` class can be extended to wrap the OKHTTP3 callback interface:

 ```java
 class PromisedResponse extends Promise<String> implements Callback {